 The IWT was signed by the then Indian Prime Minister Jawaharlal Nehru and the then Pakistani President Ayub Khan.
 Brokered by the World Bank (then known as the International Bank for Reconstruction and Development), the negotiations for the agreement went on for nine years.

-Ever since partition of India in 1947, the Indus River had been a bone of contention between the four countries through which it runs – India, Pakistan, China and Afghanistan.
+Ever since the partition of India in 1947, the Indus River had been a bone of contention between the four countries through which it runs – India, Pakistan, China, and Afghanistan.
 The river originates from Tibet.

 On the recommendations of the UN, the World Bank came up with this agreement in 1954.
 It was eventually signed on September 19, 1960.

 Indus Waters Treaty – Provisions in Brief

 The treaty spells out conditions for water-sharing of the River Indus and its five tributaries.

 - India got control over the three eastern rivers, which are: